SusanJJN/AuroraSegmentation/README.md

 # AuroraSegmentation

-This is the implementation of A Statistical Analysis of Aurora Evolution during the Substorms using Deep Learning Models.
+This is the implementation of A Superposed Epoch Analysis of Auroral oval Coverage During Substorms Using Deep Learning-Based Segmentation Models.

 This repository includes the codes of two contents, which match the innotation stage and training stage.